| Title: | Demographic Analysis and Data Manipulation |

 'TRUE', invisibly.

-x <- 1:3 y <- 3:1 check_equal_length(x = x, y = y, nm_x = "x", nm_y = "y")
+x <- 1:3 y <- 3:1 check_equal_length(x = x, y = y, nm_x = "x", nm_y = "y")x <- 1:3 y <- 3:1 check_equal_length(x = x, y = y, nm_x = "x", nm_y = "y")

-is finite, non-NA scalar that
+Check that n is finite, non-NA scalar that

-is an integer or integerish (ie is equal to round(n)
+is an integer or integerish (ie is equal to round(n)),

 and optionally within a specified range